TStalnaker44/python_jeopardy/Jeopardy/README.txt

 Game Controls:

+	- Press the ESCAPE key  or press the X to exit the game

 	- Hit the M key to mute and unmute game audio

 	- Click on Question Tiles to select them